The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

 They should continue to use a booster seat suited to their weight and height, even if they are 145 cm tall or 9 years old.

 If there is no child safety seat, children are required to wear a seat belt.

 Fasten your seat belt first, then hold the child in your arms.
 In other words, do not buckle up together: in the event of an accident, you could crush the child.

-For safety reasons, taking a taxi with a child should be avoided, except in an emergency, unless you are able to secure the child in a safety seat.
+For safety reasons, riding in a taxi or using a rideshare service with a child should be avoided, except in an emergency, unless you are able to secure the child in a safety seat.

 Car seats should never be installed on the front passenger seat.
 Children aged 12 or younger should sit in the vehicle's back seat.

 Airbags are proven, effective safety devices.
 However, deployment of the front airbag may result in injuries if a person is sitting too close to it.
 Children, regardless of whether they are in a car seat, are at risk of being in the front airbag’s deployment zone.

 If you have no choice but to place a child in the front seat (in a car seat or otherwise), you must:

 If a child's winter coat has not been sufficiently compressed, the straps will not be tight enough and will not restrain the child effectively in the event of a collision.
 The child could be hurt or thrown from the seat.